 If you are driving through the area after the sun sets, take a moment to pull over and admire the sky above.
 Many sites along Interstate 15 provide some of the best views of the star-filled sky overhead.
 You’ll see why Zion is often considered one of the best national parks in the United States.

 Address: 770 N Las Vegas Blvd, Las Vegas, NV 89101

-Ever wonder what happens to the buzzing neon signs after their business calls it quits?
+Ever wonder what happens to the buzzing neon signs after their business quits?
 Well, you can find out (in a way) through the neon signs left behind by casinos and restaurants of the past, both from Old Las Vegas and failed concepts from more modern days at the Neon Museum.

 The Neon Museum is home to many of Sin City’s historical items: neon signs.
 These signs, which once lit up The Strip, indicating all the fun and excitement, are now on display here.
 It is at this museum that visitors can take amazing photos and experience a piece of Las Vegas history.